nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 The LTE modem handles LTE communication.
 It is controlled through AT commands.
-The AT commands are documented in the `nRF9160 AT Commands Reference Guide`_.
+The AT commands are documented in the `nRF91x1 AT Commands Reference Guide`_  and `nRF9160 AT Commands Reference Guide`_.

 The firmware for the modem is available as a precompiled binary.
-You can download the firmware from the `nRF9160 product website (compatible downloads)`_.
+You can download the firmware from the `nRF9161 product website (compatible downloads)`_ or `nRF9160 product website (compatible downloads)`_, depending on the SiP you are using.
 The zip file contains the release notes, and both the full firmware and patches to upgrade from one version to another.
 A delta patch can only upgrade the modem firmware from one specific version to another version (for example, v1.2.1 to v1.2.2).
 If you need to perform a major version update (for example, v1.2.x to v1.3.x), you need an external flash with a minimum size of 4 MB.